api3dao/old-api3-docs/docs/next/reference/dao-contracts.md

 The API3 Pool contract is where API3 token holders can stake their tokens to acquire voting power in the DAO.
 Stakers receive rewards in API3 tokens and can optionally delegate their voting power to another user.

 ::: tip
 The DAO pool contract will also be used to pay insurance claims out of the DAO pool.
-As at July 7th, 2021 this functionality has yet to be implemented.
+As of July 7th, 2021 this functionality has yet to be implemented.
 :::

 See the [API3Pool.sol](https://github.com/api3dao/api3-dao/tree/main/packages/pool/contracts) contract code for the list of contracts it inherits from.